-G&A expenses increased due to higher filing fees given the improved market capitalisation of the Group throughout 2017 driven by the positive news relating to the Group's Australian E&E asset, further increases related to investor related expenses with the appointment of RBC Capital Markets and Cenkos as joint brokers with Davy.
+G&A expenses increased due to higher filing fees due to the improved market capitalisation of the Group throughout 2017 driven by the positive news relating to the Group's Australian E&E asset, further increases related to investor related expenses with the appointment of RBC Capital Markets as joint broker.

 There was a decrease in the share based compensation expense relative to 2017 due to the vesting schedule of the stock options granted in previous years.
-There were no stock option grants in 2018.
+There were no grants of stock options during 2018.

-There were fair value gains on the outstanding warrants for Q2, Q3 and Q4 of \$283k, \$414k and \$443k respectively due to movements in the share price during the year.
+There were fair value gains on the outstanding warrants for Q2, Q3 and Q4 of \$283k, \$414k and \$443k respectively, due to movement in the share price during the year.